Shape your own programme

 - Relationship management skills

-Final Project (optional)
+Independent Project (optional)

 This module allows you to put the theory taught on the MBA into practice.
 You’ll develop specialised expertise by researching a real business issue and influence real commercial outcomes, if your recommendations are implemented by a sponsoring organisation.